TN 12th Result 2026 Without Registration Number — What to Do If You Lost Your Hall Ticket

 Method 5 — Check Old Photos

-A lot of students photograph their hall ticket before exams — it’s a habit many have.
+A lot of students photograph their hall ticket before exams.
+It’s a habit many have.
 Go through your phone gallery and WhatsApp saved media.
 You might have sent a photo of your hall ticket to a friend or family member before the exam.

 Method 6 — Check Your School’s Notice Board Photo